thinwoodsman/thinwoodsman.github.io/_posts/2024-06-20-Quickie-ROCM-VLLM-Build-Errors.md

 clang: error: linker command failed with exit code 1 (use -v to see invocation)
 ninja: build stopped: subcommand failed.
 ```
-OK, I attempted to build ROCm from scratch to address this, and encountered two immediate problems: 1) the current /opt/rocm is 22GB (how is this OK?!?!) and i might use up my bandwidth and/or available drive space building a new one, but more importantly 2) the ROCm build scripts are incredibly broken.
+I attempted to build ROCm from scratch to address this, and encountered two immediate problems: 1) the current /opt/rocm is 22GB (how is this OK?!?!) and i might use up my bandwidth and/or available drive space building a new one, but more importantly 2) the ROCm build scripts are incredibly broken.
 Seriously, they make a lot of assumptions that, it turns out, don't hold on my system.
 "Be liberal with what you accept, but conservative in what you send" ring a bell, anyone?

 Solution:
 This one took awhile to track down, as it's an error in ROCm and not in one of these half-baked AI projects (meaning, presumably, there are *real* software engineers behind this, not purported "researchers").
 But it is reported in [https://github.com/vllm-project/vllm/issues/2725](VLLM issue 2725) and a [https://github.com/vllm-project/vllm/pull/2790/files](patch) to ROCm is referenced.
 You can apply the patch or, if you want to save some time downloading it and checking it, you can